5 THINGS TO CONSIDER BEFORE TAKING OUT A MORTGAGE

 - Compare the cost of mortgage life insurance

 Don’t just accept the mortgage protection insurance offered by your lender, if you do you could end up paying far too much.
-Use a comparison website like compare the market and you could save yourself a lot of money.
+Use a comparison website like compare the market or a life insurance broker like Reassured and you could save yourself a lot of money.

 - Think carefully about the interest rate you’re going to pay